When Can I See the Desert in Bloom?

 There is no single "best time" to see desert wildflowers, as different types of plants bloom at different times.
 At White Sands National Monument, flowers bloom later than those in the surrounding desert foothills, due to the pool of cold air from the mountains that settles into the basin at night.

-Annual wildflowers: Most begin blooming around the middle of April.
-The most common early bloomers in the dune field include the sand verbena, yellow evening primrose, scorpionweed (phacelia), and the greenthread.
-Some individuals may continue to produce flowers throughout the summer, especially after monsoon-season rains.
+Most wildflowers begin blooming around the middle of April.
+The most common early bloomers in the dunefield include sand verbena, Hartweg's sundrops, desert mentzelia, and White Sands mustard.
+In mid-May, these are joined by gypsum centaury, white evening primrose, and greenthread.
+Some plants may continue to produce flowers throughout the summer, especially after monsoon-season rains.

 Pepperweed, a white-flowered mustard that is often overlooked, grows throughout the residential area and dune margins.
-It is the hardiest wildflower in the Park.
-It is the first plant to bloom in the spring, usually around March first, earlier in the warmer years (January 9th in 1996).
+It is the hardiest wildflower in the park and is the first plant to bloom in the spring, usually around the first of March, earlier in warmer years.
 It blooms throughout the summer and into the fall.
-Pepperweed has been seen in flower in the Park in every month of the year.
+Pepperweed has been seen in bloom in the monument every month of the year.